ptvan/ptvan.github.io/_posts/2019-11-02-command-line-tools.md

 Having been a UNIX user for a while, I know of the wonderful things built out of command line utilities, like one-liners in [awk](https://catonmat.net/awk-one-liners-explained-part-one), [sed](https://catonmat.net/sed-one-liners-explained-part-one), or even [bash](http://www.bashoneliners.com) itself.
 I also knew of Erick Matson's excellent guide to "second-generation" [shell tools](http://erick.matsen.org/2020/01/04/2nd-gen-interactive-shell.html) (`tmux`,`fd`, `ag`, etc.).
 The beauty of command line tools is you can chain them together, from the humble `cut`, `grep` to the new [verticalize](https://github.com/lindenb/verticalize), and you can wrapping your code in [expect](https://core.tcl-lang.org/expect/index) to handle interactivity.

+### Processing text: CSV and JSON

+Since manipulating structured text is such a common task, there are [quite a few tools available](https://github.com/dbohdan/structured-text-tools).
+Recently, [Miller](https://github.com/johnkerl/miller/) has gained in popularity, being able to not simply parse CSVs, but also perform SQL-like queries and joins, calculate summary statistics and perform basic regression.
+Miller will also handle JSONs.
+Though if you're working with JSONs a lot, it's probably better to use [JQ](https://stedolan.github.io/jq/) and [similar JSON utilities](https://github.com/fiatjaf/awesome-jq).

 ### Bioinformatics and dealing with big data

 Working in bioinformatics, I have also come across a whole cottage industry of [bioinformatics oneliners](https://github.com/stephenturner/oneliners) using `bcftools` and `samtools` (and their refined variants, eg. [sambamba](https://lomereiter.github.io/sambamba/)).
 For FASTQ files there is the excellent [fastp](https://github.com/OpenGene/fastp).
 To glue these tools together, there are workflow managers as I have described in a [previous post](https://ptvan.github.io/workflow-managers/).